paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-049-oceangoing-non-passenger-commercial-vessels.md

 ### Statutory Notes

 #### References in Text
-The date of the enactment of the Don Young Coast Guard Authorization Act of 2022, referred to in subsec. (c)(1), is the date of enactment of division K of Pub.
+Enactment of the Don Young Coast Guard Authorization Act of 2022, referred to in subsec. (c)(1), means enactment of div.
+K of Pub.
 L. 117–263, which was approved Dec.
 23, 2022.